Staltec/transliteration/README.md

 # transliteration.cyr

-JavaScript library for transliteration cyrillic russian and ukrainian words to latin.
+JavaScript library for transliteration cyrillic russian words to latin.
-Was implemented with following Ukrainian law in mind: http://zakon1.rada.gov.ua/cgi-bin/laws/main.cgi?nreg=55-2010-%EF.

-All test cases from the law are implemented.

 Library can be used in browser on node.js platform.